-When four men rob a bank, one is killed and the other three escape into the desert where they lose their horses in a storm.
-Finding a woman who gives birth, they are made godfathers only to...
+When three men rob a bank, a guard is killed and the three bandits escape into the desert where they lose their horses in a storm.
+Finding a woman who gives birth, they are made godfathers ...

 See full summary »

-When four men rob a bank, one is killed and the other three escape into the desert where they lose their horses in a storm.
+When three men rob a bank, a guard is killed and the three bandits escape into the desert where they lose their horses in a storm.
 Finding a woman who gives birth, they are made godfathers only to learn that the baby's father was the man they killed in the holdup.
 When the woman dies they head back, but they have little water and it is 40 miles.Written by

 Maurice VanAuken <firstname.lastname@example.org>